shd101wyy/Yo/TRANSFORMATION.md

 }

 // 3.
 Reduce the number of variables.
-// there should be only one `let` statement.
+// Perform the variable hoisting, so there should be only one `let` statement.
 {
   let arg0?:i32, arg1?:i32, arg2?:i32, ret0?:i32; // from `frame` allocation